TSupra5/Portfolio/README.md

 ## 🚀 Migration from Monolithic CSS

-The previous single `style.css` file has been completely refactored into this modular system while maintaining all existing functionality.
+The previous monolithic CSS file has been completely refactored into this modular system while maintaining all existing functionality.
 All classes and styles have been preserved but organized into logical modules.

 ## 📋 Development Workflow